sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 Potentially yes, but it is best to inquire first.
 For unique or unknown motherboards, contact us to discuss compatibility and the possibility of developing a carrier board for it.

+### Can I use the SidecarTridge TOS Emulator with modified computers or CPU accelerators?

+The TOS Emulator is designed, tested and supported on Atari ST, STE, MegaST and MegaSTE computers in their original stock configuration.
+Modified machines, including memory expansions, CPU accelerators, custom logic replacements, bodge wires and aftermarket ROM adapters, are out of scope and not covered by warranty.
+The only exception is the standard Atari Blitter patch on the Mega ST, which remains supported.

+If your machine is modified, please contact us before ordering.
+Some users report that certain CPU accelerator setups work in combination with the TOS Emulator, but such configurations are unsupported and used entirely at your own risk.

 ### Why is the SidecarTridge TOS emulator limited to 256KB ROMs maximum?

 This is a limitation of the RP2040 microcontroller used in the v1 and v2 versions of the SidecarTridge ROM emulator.
 The RP2040 has a maximum address space of 256KB, which means it can only address up to 256KB of ROM memory.